Remote Sensing and Geospatial Data

 Overall Accuracy: 86.3% (220 correct / 255 total) Kappa Coefficient: 0.81

-Interpretation: Overall accuracy of 86.3% exceeds the 80% target threshold.
-Seagrass has lower producer's accuracy (80.9%) due to spectral confusion with sandy substrate in optically deep water where seagrass cover is sparse.
-This is a known limitation documented in metadata.
+Dual accuracy assessment: Overall accuracy of 86.3% exceeds the 80% minimum.
+All four classes meet the 75% per-class threshold for both producer's and user's accuracy; the classification is fully accepted.
+Seagrass has the lowest producer's accuracy (76.0%) due to spectral confusion with sandy substrate in optically deeper water where seagrass cover is sparse; this limitation is documented in metadata.

 4.5 Change Detection (Steps 10-12)